eth-educators/eth-docker-docs/website/docs/Support/Exit.md

 has been processed by the chain, if you wish to avoid incurring offline penalties.
 You can check the status of your validator with tools such as [beaconcha.in](https://beaconcha.in) and [beaconscan](https://beaconscan.com).

+## Pre-sign exit messages

+If you want to pre-sign exit messages, for example to leave for your heirs, you can do so with `./ethd keys pre-sign from-keystore`, optionally with a parameter `--offline` added.

+This uses `ethdo.yml` and will sign exit messages for all `keystore*.json` files in the `.eth/validators_keys` directory.
+If `--offline` is used, it does not require connection to a CL (consensus layer client) and instead expects a file `.eth/ethdo/offline-preparation.json`, created with ethdo.

+The created pre-signed exit messages will be in `.eth/exit_messages` and can be placed on a USB stick for heirs, for example, and loaded via [beaconcha.in](https://beaconcha.in/tools/broadcast) when exit is desired.

+Note that Ethereum pre-signed exit messages remain valid only for two hardforks: The current one, and the one after.
+It's good practice to re-create the pre-signed messages after every hardfork.

+This works when eth-docker is not the primary way to run the node.
+For example, for a systemd setup, you could `nano .env`, set `COMPOSE_FILE=ethdo.yml`, and set `CL_NODE=http://HOSTIP:5052`, adjusting `HOSTIP` to the IP address of your node and `5052` to the port REST is available on.
+Note that for this to work, the REST port needs to be reachable by host IP, *not* just by `localhost`.
+When in doubt, the `--offline` method will always work.